rndazurescript/FunWithAzureML/BatchProcessingWithR/README.md

 A potential alternative would have been to use the [RScript step](https://docs.microsoft.com/en-us/python/api/azureml-pipeline-steps/azureml.pipeline.steps.rscriptstep?view=azure-ml-py) directly without a pipeline.
 In that case you would submit on RScript per file you wanted to process.

-> Note: Use [lintr](https://github.com/jimhester/lintr) to check your R code for errors before running it in the pipeline
+> Note: Use [lintr](https://github.com/jimhester/lintr) to check your R code for errors before running it in the pipeline.
+You can use [styler](https://styler.r-lib.org/index.html) to fix the identation issues.

 ## Inspiration